 Are you looking for the most vibrant cooked playdough recipe ever?
-I’m a playdough snob and I want my kids’ playdoh to feel soft and smooth… There is just about is nothing worse than making an effort to try a cooked playdough recipe and then it either goes bad quickly or it feels grainy or the colors are weird.
+I’m a playdough snob and I want my kids’ playdoh to feel soft and smooth… There is just about is nothing worse than making an effort to try a playdough recipe and then it either goes bad quickly or it feels grainy or the colors are weird.

 Luckily, we’ve tried a lot of playdough recipes and this one is the best I’ve ever made!

 Use gel colors and bleached flour to make this cooked playdough recipe vibrant and beautiful!

 Have you wondered how to make playdough at home?
 Why go out and buy playdough when it is a million times more fun to make it at home with your kids?

 My kids just LOVE making playdoh with me, and it’s so much fun to make our own rather than travel to a store or order it online.

 Rather than just being an activity, making DIY colorful playdough turns into a bonding experience!

 Follow this recipe for each color of playdough that you make.
 We used a sunset to inspire our cooked playdough colors.

 We have used this best playdough recipe for years and it never fails to win out every other play dough recipe that we have tried.

 Please note that affiliate links are used in this post.
 See my disclosure policy for more information.